MichaelBehr/LSTM-RNN-for-Text-Generating-items-in-DnD/README.md

 Data was scraped from the website: http://5e.d20srd.org/srd/magicItems/magicItemsAToZ.htm?fbclid=IwAR1QJrUpmuAGb-YHA3xvtCv5vASRvIi7UsSLA-z9AzCa5VwWgaCOZhfopHk using the Python3 modules Pandas, and Beautiful soup.
 Data was then gathered into a spreadsheet and made ready for cleaning.
 The spreadsheet is included as the file: "D&D Items.xlsx"

 ## Data Cleaning
 The spreadsheet initially contained missing descriptions, weights and values for many of the items.
 Going through it, I added information that was missing by cross-referencing it with official D&D 5e website https://www.dndbeyond.com/magic-items.
 Any missing text descriptions, I filled in with "This function is self-explanatory."
 This only ended up being less than 150 entries or less than 10% of the total item list.
+For future improvements I would suggest adding invidualized descriptions for each item to improve training data quality.

 I also added labels for each item, and a space between each item in order to help provide pattern structure for the RNN to learn.
 The cleaned spreadsheet can be seen under "D&D Items Annotated.xlsx"